-Ladies and gentlemen, it gets hot when you are singing and dancing around for hours.
-If you have long hair and its getting hot, have no fear because the hair tie is…there on your arm and ready to be used.
+Y’all, it gets hot when you are singing and dancing around for hours.
+If you have long hair and it’s getting hot, have no fear because the hair tie is…there on your arm and ready to be used.
 Also, it doesn’t hurt to bring a couple of extras in case anyone around you may need one.

 Whether your concert is indoors or outdoors, I recommend bringing a sweater to keep you warm.
 The temperature could be chilly when you’re leaving the show or the temperature inside the venue should be a bit cold.
 It’s good to just have a light sweater with you just in case!

 Bring a lightweight and breathable mask (even if you’re fully vaccinated)!
 Although you might not wear it during the event, you may need it in your Uber after the show.
 Trust me, pack it just in case.

 16. Hand Sanitizer / Wipes

 Most indoor and outdoor venues have added hand-sanitizing stations due to the COVID-19 pandemic.
 But when you’re in the middle of the crowd or jam-packed against a barricade, a sanitizing station or bathroom isn’t always easily accessible.
 Make sure to pack a personal bottle of hand sanitizer or a pack of disinfecting wipes!